nobias-fht/chabot_2024/README.md

 ### Instructions for use (typical runtime on test data, 2.5 seconds, not counting image loading time)

-1. Download the example data from [`https://tinyurl.com/chabot2024testdata`](https://tinyurl.com/chabot2024testdata).
-Note that this data will be moved after publication to a more stable repository (ie the bioimage archive) and place the two files (`test_raw.ims` and `test_tracked.tif` in a folder
+1. Download the example data from [`https://tinyurl.com/chabot2024testdata`](https://tinyurl.com/chabot2024testdata) and place the two files (`test_raw.ims` and `test_tracked.tif` in a folder.
+Note that this data will be moved after publication to a more stable repository (ie the bioimage archive).
 2. In a jupyter notebook, open the `single_image_analysis.ipynb` notebook.
 3. Execute the first two cells to load the dependencies (1) and initialize functions (2)
 4. Update the `raw_image` and `tracked_image` variables to contain the path to the raw image and tracked image respectively (downloaded above).